Introduction

 use submodule_in_folder::Other as FolderSubmoduleOther;

-machine Main {
+machine Main with degree: 8 {

 // use a machine from another module by relative path